fgantt/yse/docs/design/implementation/simd-optimization/tasks-SIMD_FUTURE_IMPROVEMENTS.md

 ---

 ### Test Task 2: Add Performance Regression Tests
-**Status**: Future
+**Status**: ✅ Completed
 **Priority**: Medium
 **Estimated Effort**: 2-3 days

 **Description**: Enhance performance regression tests to catch performance degradations automatically.

 **Tasks**:
-- [ ] TT2.1 Add CI integration for performance regression tests
+- [x] TT2.1 Add CI integration for performance regression tests
-- [ ] TT2.2 Create baseline performance metrics
+- [x] TT2.2 Create baseline performance metrics
-- [ ] TT2.3 Add automatic performance comparison
+- [x] TT2.3 Add automatic performance comparison
-- [ ] TT2.4 Add alerts for performance regressions
+- [x] TT2.4 Add alerts for performance regressions
-- [ ] TT2.5 Document performance regression testing process
+- [x] TT2.5 Document performance regression testing process

 **Files to Create/Modify**:
 - `tests/simd_performance_regression_tests.rs` (enhance existing)
 - `.github/workflows/simd-performance-check.yml` (enhance)

+#### Completion Notes

+- **Baseline Source Alignment**: Captured the slowdown ratios documented in `SIMD_IMPLEMENTATION_EVALUATION.md` into `tests/performance_baselines/simd_performance_baseline.json`.
+Each entry records the scalar vs. SIMD ratio plus the maximum tolerated regression so we can track progress while the placeholder SIMD backend is still slower than scalar.
+- **Automated Comparison**: `tests/simd_performance_regression_tests.rs` now deserializes the baseline data, runs deterministic micro-benchmarks for all covered operations, and fails the suite if the measured ratio exceeds the allowed regression window.
+The test also emits Markdown summaries and alert lines when SIMD slows down even if the threshold is not crossed.
+- **CI Integration**: `.github/workflows/simd-performance-check.yml` exports the new `SIMD_PERF_OUTPUT` artifact from the regression test, surfaces it through the GitHub summary, and uploads it per platform.
+This keeps parity with the integration tasks tracked in `tasks-SIMD_INTEGRATION_STATUS.md` and ensures regressions are visible on Ubuntu and macOS runners.
+- **Documentation & Process**: Added this completion entry (TT2.5) to clarify how the baseline file, regression test, and workflow interact.
+Contributors updating SIMD code must refresh the baseline JSON so CI can compare against the latest known-good state.

 ---